 - Never give your credit card number, bank information or social insurance number for “verification” purposes.

-- Be wary of any “nice” stranger if the conversation deals with money.
+- Be wary of any “nice” stranger if the conversation concerns money.

-- Say “no” to charities if you don’t know who you’re dealing with or where the money is going.
-A common trick it to use a name similar to a well known charity.
-Before donating money, ask for identification of the charity and the solicitor.
+- Say “no” to charities if you don’t know who you’re dealing with or where the money is going—a typical try to use a name similar to a well-known charity.
+Before donating money, ask for the identification of the charity and the solicitor.
 All legitimate charities are registered.
-Never give money at the door.
+Never give cash at the door.

-The criminals are constantly looking for new targets.
-By preparing ourselves and our most vulnerable citizens with helpful information we can reduce the risk.
+Criminals are constantly looking for new targets.
+We can reduce the risk by preparing ourselves and our most vulnerable citizens with helpful information.
 Please share these tips with your friends and family.

 - Access Control